 The anticipation of heading off on vacation is one of the biggest joys of life.
-There’s a lot to plan and arrange, and even more to pack and sort!
+There’s a lot to plan and arrange including activities and accommodation like resort with entertainment, and even more to pack and sort!
 However, if you’re flying long haul with children, the sense of dread and anxiety you might be feeling can quickly be overcome by a sense of excitement and anticipation.

 In short, your holiday won’t begin until you’ve landed at your destination.

 But recently, you may also have to deal with the possibility of your holiday being cancelled.

 This means admin, frustration and disappointment.

 Luckily, you’ll find plenty of helpful information regarding holiday cancellations due to Covid-19, in this helpful infographic from Creditfix.